There are two types of questions:

 - He discovered the truth. — Did he discover the truth?

-- She write a nice essay. — Did she write a nice essay?
+- She wrote a nice essay. — Did she write a nice essay?

 - They did the homework. — Did they do the homework?